Joseph Thomas Walker: Career

-When Walker began his career in 1934, scientific crime detection was still in its infancy.
-Though Charles Norris and Alexander Gettler had been doing forensic science for New York City for over a decade, they had often faced roadblocks erected by various corrupt city governments.
-Walker, on the other hand, the first person to create a state crime lab, would work in a very supportive environment.
-Though originally housed in a small room in the Massachusetts State House, his lab was quickly moved to spacious accommodations and equipment and supplies were forthcoming as needed.
-In addition, he earned rapport with the Massachusetts State Police and the all-important authority to secure crime scenes - a relatively new concept - by taking basic police training in 1936.
+When Walker began his career in 1934, scientific crime detection was still new.
+Though Charles Norris and Alexander Gettler had been doing forensic science for New York City for over a decade, they were halted by the city governments.
+Walker, on the other hand, the first person to create a state crime lab, would work in a supportive environment.
+Originally housed in a small room in the Massachusetts State House, his lab was quickly moved to spacious accommodations and equipment and supplies were forthcoming as needed.
+In addition, he earned rapport with the Massachusetts State Police and other authority to secure crime scenes – a relatively new concept – by taking basic police training in 1936.
 Walker also gained an academic platform when crime detection enthusiast/philanthropist Frances Glessner Lee gave Harvard a large endowment to fund a Department of Legal Medicine where, from 1939 onward, he taught toxicology.
-In addition, Ms. Lee proselytized about the virtues of the type of work he was doing by holding multi-day seminars on the subject around the country.
-Just before his death she would tell Walker that "No other lecturer has helped individuals and the whole training program as you have."
+Ms. Lee proselytized the virtues of the type of work he was doing by holding multi-day seminars on the subject around the country.
+Just before his death, she would tell Walker that "No other lecturer has helped individuals and the whole training program as you have."

-Walker pursued his work with determination.
-On one occasion, he had a coffer dam built in a river downstream from a bridge from which a bagful of human bones had been dropped.
-This move paid off when, after the water had been drained, a bullet with striations linking it to the suspect’s weapon was found.
-And there was the internationally publicized "Case of the Merry Widow" in 1936 concerning the murder and dismemberment of socialite Grayce Asquith.
-Solving this one involved identification of basic blood type and the first ever use of a toe print (in blood under a tub) in a criminal trial.
-Fairly straightforward, but others were not.
+Walker still pursues his work.
+On one occasion, he had a cofferdam built in a river downstream from a bridge from which a bagful of human bones had been dropped; later, a bullet with striations linking it to the suspect’s weapon was found.
+And there was the internationally publicized "Case of the Merry Widow" in 1936 concerning the murder and dismemberment of socialite Grayce Asquith, which involved an identification of basic blood type and the first ever use of a toe print (in blood under a tub) in a criminal trial.
 In 1945, prominent lawyer John Noxon was convicted of electrocuting an infant son born with Down Syndrome.
-Though Noxon claimed that the death had been an accident, Walker proved the father’s guilt by revealing that there were microscopic quantities of copper from an electrical cord on both the infant’s body and a metal tray.
+Though Noxon claimed that the death had been an accident, Walker determined the father’s guilt by revealing that there were microscopic quantities of copper from an electrical cord on both the infant’s body and a metal tray.

 Walker wrote journal articles to promote his ideas and techniques.
-In 1937 he published "Chemistry and Legal Medicine" in the New England Journal of Medicine.
+In 1937, he published "Chemistry and Legal Medicine" in the New England Journal of Medicine.
 In it, he argued that all states should have crime labs and listed ways that chemistry could be used in crime detection.
 Towards the end of the article, he recommended the use of a new technique he had developed for use in shooting cases.
 Whereas, previously, powder burns had been detectable only in cases where the person had been shot at close range, his test would reveal the "entire powder pattern from shots fired at a much greater distance … by locating each individual grain of powder in the exact position in which it lies upon the cloth."